If you’re not satisfied with the quality of renovation work or how fast it is being done, here are some possible solutions.

 - Small Claims Court if you are asking for $15,000 or less

-You can also file a complaint against the contractor with some government bodies.
-These bodies work to make sure that the law is followed.
+You can also file a complaint against the contractor with one or more of the following organizations that work to protect the public:

 Complaint With the Office de la protection du consommateur

 If the contractor does not respect the contract for the work or does not respect the Consumer Protection Act, you can file a complaint with the Office de la protection du consommateur(consumer protection bureau).

 Complaint With the Régie du bâtiment

 You can also file a complaint with the Régie du bâtiment, a government body whose role is to ensure respect for the laws dealing with building construction, safety and the qualification of workers.
 You can file a complaint with this body if

 - the contractor had a valid licence for renovation work,

 - you have documents showing that you made a contract with the contractor, and